shadykdc/Probabilistic_Inference/README.md

 * **DependencyMatrix:** uses mutual information as a measure and creates a symmetric matrix showing the pairwise dependencies between the variables in a data set.
 * **DependencyList:** turns the dependency matrix into a list of arcs ordered by their dependency.
 The list items are triplets: [dependency, node1, node2].
 * **SpanningTreeAlgorithm:** finds the maximally weighted spanning tree using the dependency list.

+## Coursework Part 3: The Minimum Description Length Metric
+This coursework is concerned with the minimum description length measure of a Bayesian network and an associated data set.

+### Functions:
+* **CPT_2:** computes a conditional probability table (or link matrix) for variables with two parents.
+* **HepatitisCBayesianNet:** writes a network definition for the HepatitisC data set.
+* **MDLSize:** calculates the MDL size of a Bayesian Network
+* **JointProbability:** calculates the joint probability of a single point, supplied as a list eg [1,0,3,2,1,0], for a given Bayesian network.
+* **MDLAccuracy:** which calculates log likelihood of the network given the data as described in the lectures.
+* **BestScoreAfterRemoval:** finds the best scoring network formed by deleting one arc from the spanning tree.